jovotech/jovo-framework/docs/service-providers-dependency-injection.md

 - It makes it a bit difficult to switch providers based on the [stage](./staging.md) you're in, or to mock API calls in [unit testing](./unit-testing.md).
 - If a service needs access to the `jovo` instance, this would need to be passed at every instantiation.

 To solve this, Jovo service providers can be passed to components and output classes using [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
-This feature is inspired by the dependency injection feature of [NestJS](https://docs.nestjs.com/fundamentals/custom-providers).
+This feature is inspired by the dependency injection feature of [AngularJS](https://angular.io/guide/dependency-injection) and [NestJS](https://docs.nestjs.com/fundamentals/custom-providers).

-You can create a provider by adding the [`Injectable()` decorator](https://github.com/jovotech/jovo-framework/blob/v4/latest/framework/src/decorators/Injectable.ts) to a class:
+To make it possible to automatically instantiate a class with the dependency injection system, you must annotate it with the [`Injectable()` decorator](https://github.com/jovotech/jovo-framework/blob/v4/latest/framework/src/decorators/Injectable.ts):

 ```typescript
 import { Injectable } from '@jovotech/framework';